Aloha and welcome to Greek Gods Paradise!

-Here’s a little glimpse into my childhood.
+Here is a little glimpse into my childhood.
 As a young kid, I loved playing table tennis.

-This was a pretty nerdy thing to do, looking back.
+It was a pretty nerdy thing to do, looking back.

 I also practiced Shaolin Kung Fu for a while in my teenage years, only getting up to a green sash (belt) level.